Cape Independence Party

-In a recent publication of the Bolander newspaper, the legal executive of the Cape Party Advocate Carlo Viljoen claimed that Cape Party has supporters from all sectors of the Kaaplander society and that the Cape party has grown by more than 10,000 in 2018 alone.

-It is registered with the Independent Electoral Commission and was on the provincial ballot of the Western Cape in the South African general elections of 2009, where it received 2,552 votes.
-It stood again for the municipal elections in 2016, where it received 4,473 votes.
+It is registered with the Independent Electoral Commission (IEC) and was on the provincial ballot of the Western Cape in the South African general elections of 2009, where it received 2,552 votes.
+It again contested in the municipal elections of 2016, where it received 4,473 votes.
 In the elections of 2019, it received 9,331 votes.

+The party did not compete in the 2024 South African general election after failing to meet the IEC's new signature requirements as stipulated in the 2023 Electoral Amendment Bill.
+Fellow pro-independence parties, the Freedom Front Plus (FF+) and newly formed Referendum Party (RP) did contest the elections.

 Formation and early years

 The party grew out of a Facebook group in 2007, and is led by Jack Miller, a Cape Town businessman.
 On 17 March 2009, the young party's website was defaced by vandals.
 The website was replaced with an image of a "black devil" and the words "fuck off".
 Jack Miller, the party leader, alleged that the attack would have required a great deal of funding and equipment, and claimed that it had been perpetrated by one of South Africa's two largest political parties, the African National Congress or the Democratic Alliance.
 The attack was investigated by the IEC, which has come to no conclusions.

 In 2009, the Cape Party petitioned the Independent Electoral Commission to reject the registration of another political party, the recently formed Congress of the People, on the grounds that the abbreviation of their name (Cope) could cause confusion between the two parties amongst voters, which is against the IEC's regulations.
 The IEC rejected the objection.

 In 2010, the Cape Party announced its support for the Thembu clan, whose chief has said that the clan is seeking autonomy for the clan's territory east of the Fish River.
 King Buyelekhaya Dalindyebo had announced the plan after his 15-year conviction for violent crime.
 After discussions within the royal family, the plan was suspended shortly after.